Ilario Zannino: Criminal career

 Ilario Zannino was born in Roxbury, Boston to Joseph Zannino and Isabella LaGrada and raised in a house on Shawmut Avenue in South End, Boston.
 He stood at 5'7" and weighed 160 pounds with brown eyes and dark brown hair.
-Although he was born in the North End, like Gennaro Anguilo he moved at an early age to Franklin, Massachusetts.
+Although he was born in the North End, like Gennaro Angiulo he moved at an early age to Franklin, Massachusetts.
 Zannino moved to South Boston in the late 1930s, and graduated from Franklin High School in 1938.
 His relatives owned a pig farm in Stoughton, Massachusetts where it was believed that the body of murdered Greek-American mob associate James Bratsos was buried in 1954, although no one has ever been charged in the disappearance of Bratsos.
 In his high school yearbook, he stated intentions to attend medical school.
 His classmates called him "Zip" which later become ironically the same nickname of FBI Special Agent John Connolly who would later successfully prosecute him for his criminal activities.
 Zannino later went by the alias "Larry Baione".
 He allegedly stabbed a waiter to death in a South End restaurant for slow service.
 He was classmates with a future elementary school principal named Larry who were in the "Let's Go" youth gang together.
 In 1954, Ilario attended his old friend Larry's wedding, pressed a $100 bill in his hand and said, "Buy yourself a necktie kid."
 Zannino rose from street tough to extorting businesses and beating up debtors all over town.

 In 1949, Zannino married Isabel Tawa (1924–2011), who worked as a saleswoman at Gilchrist's department store and later owned and managed properties in South Boston.
 He and his wife had four children; Joseph (1951–2021), Lorraine, Karen, and Jayne.
 In a 1981 conversation with Donato "Danny" Angiulo, which was covertly recorded by the Federal Bureau of Investigation (FBI), Zannino agreed that a Mafiosos wife is "not supposed to know what you do for a living" and claimed that his wife knew only that he had a secret hiding place in his house, saying: "After all, Danny, when you got three million ... dollars you can’t be too secretive.
 And you know, Danny, good wives don’t want to know what ... you do".